LakshmiLavanyaKasturi/MyWritings/Content reuse.md

 The best way to explain content reuse is using structured content.
 The structured content conforms to a predefined standard that makes it understandable for systems and applications.
 Structured content is divided into blocks of data called component or topic.
 These components give a unique meaning to the content.
 A component is reused in the documentation by referencing with a link.

-For example, there is a reused component in the documentation.

-This is the most reused content in the documentation.
-I don’t want to copy paste this content in the documentation but refer this content with a link.

 Usage of adding a reference link:

 For more information about adding reference links, refer to [how to write links in the documentation](https://docs.microsoft.com/en-us/contribute/how-to-write-links)